Rome is truly a magnificent destination.

 Each and every corner of the city is an opportunity for a great photo and if you are into photography, I guarantee you will absolutely love Rome.
-It was hard to pick my favorite spots, since literally every spot in Rome is a picture-worthy one!
-I enjoy sharing my recommendations, all the places I've been to and experiences I enjoyed to help you plan your trip.
+It was hard to pick my favorite spots, since literally every spot in Rome is a picture - worthy one!
+I enjoy sharing my recommendations, all the places I've been to and experiences I' ve enjoyed to help you plan your trip.

-Today I'm sharing my top 5 favorite spots to take INCREDIBLE photos.
-Keep in my mind that time, equipment and editing are essential to achieve the perfect result.
-What you should definitrly avoid are the touristic spots like Fontana di Trevi or the Spanish Steps which are overly crowded all day long (unless you visit them at 6am!).
+Today, I'm sharing my top 5 favorite spots to take INCREDIBLE photos.
+Keep in mind that time, equipment and editing are essential to achieve the perfect result.
+What you should definetly avoid are the touristic spots like Fontana di Trevi or the Spanish Steps which are overly crowded all day long (unless you visit them at 6 am!).
 If you don't mind being photographed next to thousands of people, go ahead.
 I do.

 This was my first stop.
 The view from the Villa to the historic city center is fantastic.
 It is worth visiting during the afternoon to enjoy the sunset.
 Although the gardens might be a little crowded, Villa Borghese is one of the most quiet spots in the city.

 It's also a great spot for a picnic, a great alternative for a quiet afternoon in the city!

 Τhe Colosseum was in my bucket list for quite a while now.
 Mostly because it was a challenge for me to find a great spot - a spot without hundreads of tourists ruining my photo.
 Is it possible to take a good photo in one of the Seven Wonders of the Ancient World with the masses of tourists visiting it for the same reason?

 I shared many posts on my instagram - especially at this very spot where I could finally take amazing -not crowded- photos near the Colosseum.
 Check my ROME HIGHLIGHTS and you will find the map with the exact spot!